 This is not an FAA-required subject area and does not count toward the minimum required hours of instruction for the Mechanics Powerplant certification.

 Biology

-Required placement test scores (see Admissions and Placement chapter) or successful completion of corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).